Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 Then the second visualization shows how the corruption has been affecting the Human development.
 This a graph showing Human Development Index and Corruption Perception Index.

 ### V.	Road map with future features/enhancements
-* Add analysis, to check why and how corruption became prevelant in certain areas of the world.
+* Add analysis to check why and how corruption became prevelant in certain areas of the world.
+Also, add predictive modelling to understand the possible future trend to see how the corruption can affect a region (will it increase or decrease).
 * Analyze the possible effect of erradicating corruption from a country.
 Although corruption is assumed to be a problem and a factor hindering growth, but it could potentially be needed in certain countries for the purpose of business and a smooth functioning of government bodies.
 In these countries corruption might be playing a vital role in growth of GDP.
 * Further analysis could be done to add more solution to this problem.

 ***
 ### Additional Information
 ***

-### VI.
-Assumption(s)

 ### VII.
 All the links: